b34c0n5/Knowledge-Management-for-Offensive-Security-Professionals/Knowledge Management for Offensive Security Professionals.md

 ### 1.1.
 My Note-Taking Strategy

-How I approach note-taking is by *prioritizing simplicity, scalability and automation*.
+How I approach notetaking is by *prioritizing simplicity, scalability, and automation*.
 This is achieved by following different practices:

 - Keeping a *comprehensive folder structure* throughout the vault
 - Keeping a *general note structure*
 - Categorizing notes in *few categories* as possible
 - The use of *custom templates* for note creation

-If you already know Zettelkasten[^3], you would know that the use of categories at all is highly discouraged[^4] however I recommend you *stick to whatever methodology feels more natural to yourself* and avoid rules that kill your productivity.
+If you already know Zettelkasten[^3], you will know that the use of categories at all is highly discouraged[^4] however I recommend you *stick to whatever methodology feels more natural to yourself* and avoid rules that kill your productivity.

 > Because of how vast my vault has come to be, at some point I ditched the idea of not using categories and made a compromise of using only four categories.
 This is because of the inherent difference between particularly different topics such as "programming" and "pentesting" notes for example.